collapsed-stacks/startups/questions/12527/how-much-money-do-i-need-to-start-a-business-and-employ-2-people.md

 - tagged: `website`, `startup-costs`, `business-registration`, `business-capital`
 - score: -2

-<p>I have a website, it gets top 10 in Google rankings and quite popular.
-I make about $10,000 per year as commissions referring clients to other company.</p>
+I have a website, it gets top 10 in Google rankings and quite popular.
+I make about $10,000 per year as commissions referring clients to other company.

-<p>I work alone, don't have employees, not officially incorporated and don't have necessary licenses.
+I work alone, don't have employees, not officially incorporated and don't have necessary licenses.
 I totally lack business skills and have no idea about employment.
 My competitors are way ahead of me, they are big companies and have about 10 employees in about 10 countries.
-Where do these companies get money employing that many people paying at least $1k?</p>
+Where do these companies get money employing that many people paying at least $1k?

-<p>I believe if I had everything done officially, I could make way past $50k but my business lacks promotion and underperforming.</p>
+I believe if I had everything done officially, I could make way past $50k but my business lacks promotion and underperforming.

-<p>I often wonder where do I go for that much investment money for the startup.</p>
+I often wonder where do I go for that much investment money for the startup.

-<p>How much seed money is usually needed to incorporate a company in Switzerland or Dubai and employ 2 skilled people to promote my business?</p>
+How much seed money is usually needed to incorporate a company in Switzerland or Dubai and employ 2 skilled people to promote my business?